-Landowners have a duty to keep their visitors safe from hazards on their property.
-When a property owner fails to warn visitors of the dangers on their land, and they sustain an injury, the premise owner could be held liable for damages.
+Property owners have a duty to keep their visitors safe from hazards on their property.
+When a property owner or manager fails to repair problems or warn visitors of the dangers on their land and a visitor sustains an injury, the owner or property manager could be held liable for damages.

-If you or a loved one slipped, tripped, and fell on another’s property, a diligent attorney could help you hold the property owner accountable in court.
-An Alpharetta slip and fall lawyer could help injured claimants seek compensation following an accident.
-Reach out to a dedicated personal injury attorney to discuss your legal rights and options.
+If you or a loved one slipped, tripped, and fell on someone else's property, a slip and fall lawyer could help you hold the property owner accountable.
+An Alpharetta slip and fall injury lawyer could help you seek compensation following an accident.
+Reach out to a dedicated personal injury attorney at Atlanta Personal Injury Law Group to discuss your legal rights and options.

-Trip and fall accidents are extremely common.
-Any condition on land that could cause a visitor to lose their footing could be the source of a slip and fall accident.
+Trip or slip and fall accidents are extremely common.
+Any condition on someone's premises that could cause a visitor to lose their footing could be the cause of a slip and fall case.
 Common examples include:

 - Standing water